 MORE

-Known as “The People’s Marathon”, the Emera Blue Nose Marathon welcomes participants of all ages and abilities to promote and celebrate healthy living and active lifestyles.
+The Blue Nose Marathon is the largest annual running and walking event in Atlantic Canada!
+Known as “The People’s Marathon”, the Blue Nose Marathon welcomes participants of all ages and abilities to promote and celebrate healthy living and active lifestyles.
 It is one of the most anticipated community events each year in Halifax.
-With the help of 1,400 volunteers, there are six running events (5KM, 10KM, half marathon, full marathon, marathon team relay, youth run-4KM and 2KM) taking place during the Victoria Day weekend every year.
-There is also an Active Living Expo that span two days with 70 vendors and more than 80 booths.
-Over 80 local charities raise more than half a million dollars annually through the Scotiabank Charity Challenge.
+With the help of more than 1,000 volunteers, there are six running events (5KM, 10KM, half marathon, full marathon, marathon team relay, youth run-4KM and 2KM) taking place during the Victoria Day weekend every year.

 The Blue Nose Full Marathon begins and ends in the downtown core, but not before crossing over and showcasing some of the beautiful neighbourhoods of Dartmouth.
 Halifax has gained a reputation for being a little “hill-y” but it’s nothing you can’t handle (we’re sure of it!).
 You can also find comfort in knowing that the whole city will be cheering you on from the sidelines.